 Another interesting application you can use to track your time is called Chrometa.
 This application proves that you’ve been working on the client’s project while you have it on by making you match your web searches to the pages you pull up during that time.
 Pulled up a social media site for a break?
 That time will be able to be eliminated from your work time, so you know exactly how much time was spent on your project.

 RescueTime is another application that can track your progress.
 This productivity tracker has ways to rate the websites you visit by productivity level.
 For instance, social media sites (unless you’re using them for the project) would be marked as distracting, while government statistic sites, for example, would be very productive.

 Snapshot software can also be used to track your progress while you work.
 Some freelancing platforms already use these, but you can also download one and use it to prove your time spent on a project.
 This kind of software takes a screenshot of your computer desktop every 10 or so minutes.
 Once it does this, it sends the photo to your client along with a time sheet, so the client can see that you’re working on the project when the clock’s running.

 These are just some of the ways to track your own billable hours/time spent on a project or the time someone else on your team spends on it.
 Need some billable hours?
-If you’re ready to find work or to hire a freelancer, contact us at Artisan Talent by clicking here, so we can find you the right match.
+If you’re ready to find work or to hire a freelancer, contact us at Artisan Talent, so we can find you the right match.